cboler/planner/README.md

 NOTES:
 There is no restriction of the data model to be used, just make sure you reduce or optimize time complexity when accessing or recording entries.

+Assumptions:
+HTML and CSS are allowed.
+Nothing said about CSS frameworks, but may as well not push it.